-Completion of a valid NHS Number field in mental health and acute Commissioning Data Set records submitted to SUS (excluding A&E services) This is a required Information Standard and has been set out as a priority in national planning guidance.
-National Patient Safety Agency guidance has identified risks to patient safety of not using the NHS Number as the national identifier for all patients. % of all mental health and acute Commissioning Data Set records submitted to SUS in which a valid NHS Number for the Service User was included.
+National Completion of a valid NHS Number field in mental health and acute Quality Commissioning Data Set records submitted to SUS (excluding A&E services) Requirement Rationale This is a required Information Standard and has been set out as a priority in national planning guidance.
+National Patient Safety Agency guidance has identified risks to patient safety of not using the NHS Number as the national identifier for all patients.
+Definition % of all mental health and acute Commissioning Data Set records submitted to Dominion SUS in which a valid NHS Number for the Service User was included.
 A "valid NHS Number" means the correct number for the specific Service User.
-The indicator is the numerator divided by the denominator, expressed as a percentage Numerator: Number of Commissioning Data Set records submitted to SUS for mental health services and for acute outpatient, daycase and inpatient services and in which a valid NHS Number for the Service User was included Denominator: Total number of Commissioning Data Set records submitted to SUS for mental health services and for acute outpatient, daycase and inpatient services 99% rate of completion of NHS Number To commissioners through the monthly Service Quality Performance Report It may be possible to rely on NHS Digital monthly Data Quality Dashboard reports - see below.
-Measurement against this requirement should take place at the point of the Final Reconciliation Date for the month in question, with performance reported to the commissioner as part of the next available Service Quality Performance Report Monthly NHS Digital produces monthly Data Quality Dashboard reports, which commissioners and providers may be able to use as an effective method of monitoring this indicator, and we encourage this wherever possible.
+The indicator is the numerator divided by the denominator, expressed as a percentage Numeratory Number of Commissioning Date Set records submitted to SUS for Numerator: Number of Commissioning Data Set records submitted to SUS for mental health services and for acute outpatient, daycase and inpatient services and in which a valid NHS Number for the Service User was included Remember 1 - Tatal annual an af Ormania innian Data Ortana and an daritta dita Denominator: Total number of Commissioning Data Set records submitted to SUS for mental health services and for acute outpatient, daycase and inpatient services Threshold 99% rate of completion of NHS Number Reporting To commissioners through the monthly Service Quality Performance Report It may be possible to rely on NHS Digital monthly Data Quality Dashboard reports - see below.
+Measurement against this requirement should take place at the point of the Final Reconciliation Date for the month in question, with performance reported to the commissioner as part of the next available Service Quality Performance Report Application of Monthly any sanctions Further NHS Digital produces monthly Data Quality Dashboard reports, which information commissioners and providers may be able to use as an effective method of monitoring this indicator, and we encourage this wherever possible.
 These reports operate at the level of the provider as a whole and include data for the most recent month - so, in some situations, they may not provide sufficiently accurate information to enable performance to be measured for the purposes of the calculation of any contractual sanction.
-The Co-ordinating Commissioner may therefore determine, at its discretion, that the provider will need to generate separate specific performance data for commissioners as part of the monthly Service Quality Performance Report.
+The Co-ordinating Commissioner may therefore determine, at its discretion, that the provider will need to generate separate specific performance data for commissioners as part of the monthly Service Quality Performance Report. of the montany convice equality i enormanee Report.
 For a number of sensitive diagnoses and procedures (e.g. IVF, Genitourinary Medicine), where SUS removes all patient identifiable data including the NHS Number, a blank NHS Number should be classed as valid.
-I INVITINET, A MATIN INFIG INVITINET STIVULU DE GIASSEU AS VAILU.
-Data on overseas and private patients should be excluded from the numerator Data on overseas and private patients should be excluded from the numerator and denominator, together with data on any cross-border activity with providers Data on overseas and private patients should be excluded from the numerator
+Data on overseas and private patients should be excluded from the numerator and denominator, together with data on any cross-border activity with providers outside England (for example in Scotland) where NHS Number requirements are not mandated. net mandated.